MrMizerakl/task-TreeMenu/README.md

 INSTALLATION
 ------------

-Clone to your PC and extract
+Clone to your PC, extract and run

 ```
     composer update